squidfunk/mkdocs-material/docs/getting-started.md

   [^1]:
     In order to use `pip` to install from the private repository over HTTPS, the personal access token requires the [`repo`][17] scope.
-Note that the usage of an access token is only necessary when installing Insiders over HTTPS, which is the recommended way when building from within a CI/CD workflow, e.g. using [GitHub Pages][18] or [GitLab Pages][19].
+The creation and usage of an access token is only necessary when installing Insiders over HTTPS, which is the recommended way when building from within a CI/CD workflow, e.g. using [GitHub Pages][18] or [GitLab Pages][19].

   [17]: https://docs.github.com/en/developers/apps/scopes-for-oauth-apps#available-scopes
   [18]: publishing-your-site.md#github-pages